FAQ

 Are there any special rules/regulations?

-Yes, there are a fair number of special rules to the markets in order to uphold NCA's standards.
+Yes, there are a fair number of special rules to the shows in order to uphold NCA's standards.
 For example, all tables must be covered with a fabric tablecloth or display cloth that extends to the floor on all 4 sides.
 Plastic coverings are not acceptable.

 are not permitted in the gyms (only bottled water).
 There are regulations about who can staff your booth or table and when they have to be there.
 All these rules have been put in place to ensure a pleasurable and memorable experience for our visitors.
-Please see the market regulations and the following jurying standards for more details: general standards, fine art and photography, candles, fabric and textiles, floral, folk art decorative and tole painting, food, jewelry, knit and crochet, personal care, pottery and ceramics, stained glass, and woodworking.
+Please see the show regulations and the following jurying standards for more details: general standards, fine art and photography, candles, fabric and textiles, floral, folk art decorative and tole painting, food, jewelry, knit and crochet, personal care, pottery and ceramics, stained glass, and woodworking.
 As well as the mandatory standards for food and confections; personal care products; pottery, ceramics and glassware; textile fibre, yarn, or fabric; and Children's toys.

-Can anyone market at National Capital shows
+Can anyone participate in National Capital shows?

 For example, in a show that has 50 artisans, we would not accept there be 10 woodworkers or 15 jewelers.
 This would limit the success of each woodworker and jeweler, and provide less of a varied experience for our visitors.
 These caps are therefore applied to every show based on the number of artisans participating.
-The Market Coordinator has the final say on these quotas.
+The Event Coordinator has the final say on these quotas.
 The spaces to fill the quotas are, as always, first come first served.